MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 Check-in and room release settings let users check in to a meeting on Teams Panels at the room they reserved at the start of the meeting.
 If a user doesn’t check-in within a set amount of time after the meeting start time, the room is released and becomes available for others to reserve.

-When Teams Panels is paired with a Microsoft Teams Room on Android, check-in notifications can be enabled to appear on the front-of-room display when meetings run late.
+When Teams Panels is paired with a Microsoft Teams Rooms on Android, check-in notifications can be enabled to appear on the front-of-room display when meetings run late.

 To enable check-in and room release, see [Check-in and room release on Microsoft Teams Panels](check-in-and-room-release.md).

 #### Room capacity warning

-Teams panels that are paired with a Teams Room on Android can display a warning message when a meeting room is at or over capacity.
-To use this feature, the Teams Room must have a camera that supports people counting.
+Teams panels that are paired with a Teams Rooms on Android can display a warning message when a meeting room is at or over capacity.
+To use this feature, the Teams Rooms must have a camera that supports people counting.
 Teams Rooms on Android support room capacity warnings without a Teams panel.

 Room capacity warnings are turned off by default.
-To turn the setting on from the Teams panel, first [pair a Teams panel with a Microsoft Teams Room on Android](#pair-a-teams-panel-with-a-microsoft-teams-room-on-android).
-The panel and the Teams Room must be signed into the same resource account.
+To turn the setting on from the Teams panel, first [pair a Teams panel with a Microsoft Teams Rooms on Android](#pair-a-teams-panel-with-a-microsoft-teams-room-on-android).
+The panel and the Teams Rooms must be signed into the same resource account.

  Then, go to **Settings > Device settings > Admin settings > Panel app settings**.
 Then, under **Meetings**, turn on **Max room occupancy notification**.